 Good relationships rely on effective communication skills.
-It’s a huge part of our friendships, our parenting and our professional life.
+It’s a huge part of our friendships, our parenting, and our professional life.
 Studies have shown that effective communicators have better relationships, closer friendships, make more money and are generally happier people.
 Why?
-Because effective communicators have the ability to relate with others, the confidence to express their needs/desires and possess the ability to persuade others to adopt or otherwise act on their ideas.
+Because effective communicators can relate to others, the confidence to express their needs/desires and possess the ability to persuade others to adopt or otherwise act on their ideas.

 Our marriages suffer for lack of effective communication skills: